 The Rhine Falls is one of the largest waterfalls in the European continent and is situated on the High Rhine, which shares the area between the cantons of Zürich and Schaffhausen, next to the quaint town of Schaffhausen in northern Switzerland.

 The water flows down from over 364 meters and thereby runs at 600 cubic meters per second.
-This beautiful falls is without doubt one of the most beautiful water feature in all of the world.
+This beautiful fall is, without doubt, one of the most beautiful water features in all of the world.

 5. Dudhsagar Falls, India

 The four-tiered waterfalls situated in the heart of the western ghats on the Mandovi river in Goa, India is one of India’s most famed and beautiful water indeed the Dudhsagar falls.

 These falls are fueled by the perennial rains in the western ghats and water drops five times from a height of 320 meters and flowing with a tremendous force, it literally appears like a “sea of milk.”